Water search issued for missing driver of crash, Highway 11 closure

 The Highway 11 bridge is currently closed until further notice.

 This is a developing story.
-Check back in with WGNO for more updates.
+Stay with WGNO as we learn more.

 Latest Posts: